unskript/Awesome-CloudOps-Automation/AWS/legos/aws_filter_unused_keypairs/README.md

         region: Region to filter instances.

 ## Lego Input
-This Lego takes take one input region.
+This Lego take two inputs handle and region.

 ## Lego Output
 Here is a sample output.